-Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, along with diseases, disorders, diagnostic tests, anatomy and physiology, and medical terminology associated with these systems.
-Students apply knowledge of the electrical pathways of the heart muscle in preparation for applying electrocardiography leads and recording a 12-lead electrocardiogram (ECG).
-Students receive instruction in cardiopulmonary resuscitation (CPR) and the use of an automated external defibrillator (AED), which enables them to respond to cardiac emergencies.
+Module D examines the circulatory and respiratory systems, including the structure and function of the heart and lungs, and diseases, disorders, and diagnostic tests associated with these systems.
+Students learn about the electrical pathways of the heart muscle in preparation for applying electrocardiography (ECG or EKG) leads and recording a 12-lead electrocardiogram.
+A cardiopulmonary resuscitation (CPR) course is taught with enables students to respond to cardiac emergencies.
 Students check vital signs and differentiate between normal values for pediatric and adult patients.
-Students obtain blood samples and prepare and administer injections.
-Students will discuss how to apply critical and creative thinking skills to analyzing and problem solving in the workplace and everyday life.
-Students study the preparation of a History and Physical examination report, along with demonstrating increasing speed and accuracy on the computer keyboard and in medical transcription.
-Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
+They obtain blood samples and prepare syringes and medications for administration.
+Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by identifying and demonstrating what a successful job interview contains and how to answer common interview questions accurately.
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40 Clinical Lab Hours: 30 Computer Lab Hours: 10 Prerequisite: MAINTRO
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: None